AG446/CMSC-447-Project/README.md

 Therefore, this application will work incredibly quickly and reliably without any need for an Internet connection.

 We hope you enjoy the UMBC Interactive Accessibility Map!

+To run as a developer or administrator, clone the repository.
+Then:

+# To run the CLI:
+- make run_cli

+# To run the UI:
+- make run_ui